 - In the prestigious QS World University Rankings Griffith has ranked in the top 400 universities in the world for the last seven years, which means we are in the top 5% of universities in the world.

 - Our world leading teaching staff are not just passionate about what they do, they have also been recognised for it with a host of prestigious accolades including numerous Australian Learning and Teaching Council awards.

 - In the 2012 Excellence in Research for Australia (ERA) assessment 88 per cent of Griffith researchers were located in disciplines assessed at world standard or better.
 Across the disciplines, 85 per cent (17) of Griffith University's 20 broad (two-digit) disciplines were rated world standard or better.

-- Griffith currently features in both the inaugural world university rankings of the best universities under the age of 50, the Times Higher Education 'Top 100 Institutions under the age of 50' and the QS 'Top 50 under 50' rankings.
+- Griffith currently features in the Times Higher Education 'Top 100 Institutions under the age of 50'.

 - In the 2013 CWTS Leiden Rankings, Griffith placed in the top 200 rankings for Social Sciences and was placed in the world top 200 and equal 6th among Australian universities for social sciences research in the Academic Ranking of World Universities.